nnesse/b2l-tools/Readme.md

 Creating a window
 -----------------

-An window can be created in by calling `glplatform_create_window()` specifying its title, initial dimentions, framebuffer format, and a structure containing event callbacks.
+A window can be created in by calling `glplatform_create_window()` specifying its title, initial dimentions, framebuffer format, and a structure containing event callbacks.
 If no framebuffer format is specified then a framebuffer 24-bit color buffer and a 24-bit depth buffer will be requested.
 The event callbacks will be called inside `glplatform_process_events()` (see below).

 Example: Create a "Hello world" window